alcherk/SampleCode/CoreTextPageViewer/ReadMe.txt

   - Amended method signature in delegate protocol to conform to Cocoa conventions.
   - Removed text search functionality, addressed in separate sample.
   - Combined font and font feature UI into single popover.

+Version 1.1
+  - Fixed compiler and Static Analyzer warnings.
+  - Updated with storyboard and auto layout.

 ===========================================================================
-Copyright (C) 2011 Apple Inc. All rights reserved.
+Copyright (C) 2011~14 Apple Inc. All rights reserved.